-Dr Kevin Woollard received his PhD in 2003 and went on to perform postdoctoral studies at Baker IDI Heart & Diabetes Institute in Melbourne, Australia in collaboration with Roche (Basel, Switzerland) and fellowship funding from National Heart Foundation Australia.
-In 2009 Dr Woollard returned to UK to work in the Divsion of Immunology & Inflammation at Kings College London through a British Heart Foundation Fellowship, studying monocyte heterogeneity in inflammatory diseases.
-In 2012 Dr Woollard became a group leader in the Renal and Vascular Inflammation Section, Department of Medicine at Imperial College London.
+Dr Kevin Woollard received his PhD in 2003 and went on to perform postdoctoral studies at Baker Heart & Diabetes Institute (Melbourne, Australia) in collaboration with Roche (Basel, Switzerland) and fellowship funding from the National Heart Foundation.
+In 2009 Dr Woollard returned to UK to work in the Division of Immunology & Inflammation at Kings College London through a British Heart Foundation Fellowship, studying monocyte heterogeneity in inflammatory diseases.
+In 2012 Dr Woollard became a group leader in the Renal and Vascular Inflammation Section, Department of Medicine.

-My main interests are in the understanding of monocyte biology in vascular inflammation.
+My main interests are in understanding monocyte biology during vascular inflammation.
 How monocytes and other circulating blood cells contribute to inflammatory disease through mobilisation, recruitment and migration.
-Utilising novel imaging modalities (e.g. intravital) to characterise the in-vivo effector functions at the endothelial interface and to understand the pathophysiology of chronic vascular inflammation, such as in atherosclerosis and kidney disease.
+Utilising intravital microscopy to characterise their in-vivo effector functions at the endothelial interface and to understand their role during tissue inflammation - particularly their contribution to cardiovascular and kidney disease.

 et al., 2015, Triglyceride-Rich Lipoproteins Modulate the Distribution and Extravasation of Ly6C/Gr1(low) Monocytes, Cell Reports, Vol:12, ISSN:2211-1247, Pages:1802-1815

 et al., 2010, Human CD14(dim) Monocytes Patrol and Sense Nucleic Acids and Viruses via TLR7 and TLR8 Receptors, Immunity, Vol:33, ISSN:1074-7613, Pages:375-386